2016-2017 ASME FELLOW GOVERNMENT FELLOWS (PUBLIC POLICY)

 - Dr. Said Jahanmir is a 2015-2016 ASME Congressional Fellow performing technical analysis of manufacturing issues for the Office of Congressman Tim Ryan (D-OH).
 His work is especially concerned with innovation in manufacturing, advising the Manufacturing Caucus which includes one hundred Members of Congress.
 He is also analyzing issues on STEM education.
 Dr. Jahanmir also assists with Congressman Ryan’s work on the Budget Committee.
 Before his Washington Fellow assignment, Dr. Jahanmir worked in research and teaching, which included the National Institute of Standards and Technology and the University of Delaware.
 He has served as ASME’s Vice President for Research.

-- Dr. Michael James Martin is serving as an ASME Congressional Fellow in the office of Senator Jack Reed where he is working on energy, transportation, space, and R&D policy issues.”
+- Dr. Michael James Martin has finished his service as an ASME Congressional Fellow in the office of Senator Jack Reed where he is working on energy, transportation, space, and R&D policy issues.”
 He previously served as a AAAS Science and Technology Fellow at the Office of Advanced Scientific Computing Research at the US Department of Energy.
 Prior to joining the Department of Energy, he held appointments as a post-doctoral fellow at the Naval Research Laboratory, as a faculty member at Louisiana State University, and as an engineer at Boeing Commercial Airplane Group.
 He also held visiting appointments at NASA/Cal Tech’s Jet Propulsion Laboratory, the National Academies, and Hitachi’s Mechanical Engineering Research Laboratory.
 He is the author or co-author of approximately 80 journal papers, conference papers and presentations, and book chapters on fluid mechanics, heat transfer, micro- and nano-system technology, and aerospace systems.
 He is also a co-author of the 2015 Department of Energy Quadrennial Technology Review.
 He completed his doctorate in aerospace engineering from the University of Michigan, where he also earned an M.S. in mechanical engineering and an M.A. in Asian studies.
 He received a B.S. in mechanical engineering from the University of Florida.

 2016-2017 FEDERAL GOVERNMENT FELLOWSHIPS (EXECUTIVE AND/OR LEGISLATIVE BRANCH)